TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-mfa-licensing.md

 ## **Recommended Documents**

+* Watch this short videos for [How to configure and enforce multi-factor authentication in your tenant](https://www.youtube.com/watch?v=qNndxl7gqVM)
 * All users in an Azure AD Free tenant can use Azure Multi-Factor authentication through the use of [security defaults](https://docs.microsoft.com/azure/active-directory/fundamentals/concept-fundamentals-security-defaults).

 * [Understand features and licenses for Azure MFA](https://docs.microsoft.com/azure/active-directory/authentication/concept-mfa-licensing).